archisman-panigrahi/physics-simulations/Charge in electromagnetic field/Readme.md

+This program generates the trajectory of a charge moving in perpenducular electric and magnetic fields.
+The motion of the charge is confined in the plane perpendicular to the magnetic field.

 ## Dependencies
 This is intended to be run in Unix based operating system.
 `BLAS` is required to run this program. `GCC` is needed to compile